How I Use chmod to Stop AI Agents from Cheating on My Tests

-We need to initialize a sqlite database to store our data.
-We’ll create a table called jobs
+First things first, we need a place to store our data.
+We’ll use SQLite to create a database with a jobs

 title